The Infinum Rails Team uses the community guidelines for naming and syntax conventions. Please read them.

 - We use a max of 100 characters per line instead of 80 characters.

 - We tend not to write documentation for every class or module.
 It doesn't make sense to document a User, Post, or a Comment class.
 However, sometimes applications tend to have a Domain-Specific Business Logic that just needs to be documented since, without a few comments, it often isn't clear what's going on.
 If that's the case, feel free to write up a few comments explaining the interactions.

 - The community guidelines suggest to write arrays with string elements with the percent notation:

 developers = ['Lucas', 'John', 'Tommy']

-We find it OK to write string arrays in the second manner for 2 reasons:
+We find it OK to write string arrays the second way for two reasons:

-- we never remember to write them with the percentage notation in the first place so we always have to change them afterwards.
+- we never remember to write them with the percent notation in the first place, so we always have to change them afterwards.

-- the percentage notation looks odd when you have multiple words in one string:
+- the percent notation looks odd when you have multiple words in one string:

 developers = %w(Lucas John Tommy Herman\ Zvonimir)